SumoLogic/sumologic-documentation/docs/search/copilot.md

         allowfullscreen
         />

-Scenario: We receive a Sumo Logic alert about AWS CloudTrail access keys being leaked outside our organization and use Copilot to investigate.
+In the scenario depicted in the video (NOTE: video has no sound), we leverage Copilot to investigate a security issue, AWS CloudTrail access keys being leaked outside the organization.

 1. First, we select the data source for AWS CloudTrail audit logs.
 1. Launch our log investigation by clicking the AI-suggested insight `Count logs by eventname`, which translates the insight to a log query and renders results.